 8 Tips to Keep Projects Under Budget

 Halfway through, a few unforeseen obstacles are hurled your way.
-Maybe you can still complete the project before the deadline, but these unexpected deviations have caused you to exceed the budget.
+Maybe you can still complete the project before the deadline, but these unexpected deviations have caused you to exceed the approved budget.
 How did this happen?
 In this blog, we have gathered 8 practical tips that will help you manage cost variances and stay on track with your project budgets.

-- Determine the goals and objectives
+- Project’s goals and objectives